ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 In conclusion, managing and securing cloud environments can be a complex and challenging task due to segmented responsibilities across different teams and projects.
 Open Policy Agent, Cloud Custodian, and Snyk are three tools of many that can help organizations enforce policies, maintain continuous compliance and governance, and optimize costs across multiple cloud platforms.

 While these tools can be valuable additions to any organization’s cloud security and compliance toolset, it’s worth noting that cloud providers also offer native solutions like AWS Security Hub, Azure Security Center/Sentinel that can offer similar functionality.
 However, the native solutions may lack the flexibility and customization options of third-party tools like OPA, Cloud Custodian, and Snyk, which may be essential for meeting specific organizational requirements.

 If you found this post helpful, be sure to keep an eye out for our upcoming follow-up post, we'll be diving deeper into the practical applications of OPA and sharing some real-world use cases.
-Be sure to stay tuned so you don't miss out on valuable insights and tips.
+Be sure to stay tuned, so you don't miss out on valuable insights and tips.